trentlarson/endorser-docs/source/transactions.rst

     - For reference to the object being given, Thing objects have a "potentialAction" property (but that wouldn't be used to reference the GiveAction because the Offer is not the object; rather, the time or money is the object).

     - For the reference back to the Offer, there are "referencesOrder" and "partOfInvoice" (but those are specific to a listing on an invoice to a customer).

-  - For Project schemas, there are some other choices beyond Schema.org's "PlanAction" (and the upcoming "Project") and we anticipate getting more specific over time and using one of these.
-For now, we're focused on getting the mechanics of Offer & Give correct, but there are these when we expand:

-    - `The EP-PLAN ontology <https://trustlens.github.io/EP-PLAN/>`_ includes a "Plan" as well.

-    - Ontology Design Patterns has concepts in their DUL section for `Plan <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Plan>`_ and `Goal <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Goal>`_, and in their CP section for `"basicplanexecution.owl" <http://www.ontologydesignpatterns.org/cp/owl/basicplanexecution.owl>`_ among `other definittions <http://www.ontologydesignpatterns.org/cp/owl/>`_.

-    - There's a `FOAF Project <http://xmlns.com/foaf/0.1/#term_Project>`_.

   - `Linked Online Vocabularies <https://lov.linkeddata.es>`_ allow searching through many ontologies.